hortonworks/data-tutorials/tutorials/cda/building-a-server-log-analysis-application/tutorial-5.md

 Now we are finished visualizing the NASA Server Log data.
 We can head to the summary to review how we visualized the data.

-## Approach 3: Auto Deploy Zeppelin Notebook via REST Call
+## Approach 3: Auto Deploy Zeppelin Notebook to Visualize NASA Log Data via Script

 Open HDP **sandbox web shell client** at [http://sandbox-hdp.hortonworks.com:4200](http://sandbox-hdp.hortonworks.com:4200).